-I had this beautiful plan of taking a vacation when I finished…which didn’t happen and instead work somehow knew that I had this void of time in my life and decided it needed to become super busy and stressful…. for almost the rest of the year.
+I had this beautiful plan of taking a vacation when I finished…which didn’t happen and instead work somehow knew that I had this void of time in my life and decided it needed to become super busy and stressful… for almost the rest of the year.
 I’m grateful for a good job and grateful to have finished my Master’s but I miss the week of relaxing, reading and writing somewhere on a beach that I never had.

 I did manage a week of hanging out with my family.
 I also enjoyed a rather unremarkable birthday because I can’t remember it.

 I worked with a book coach on Arizona.
 If you’ve read much of my blog you’ll likely have seen Arizona mentioned and the struggle to figure out what the plot is.
 When I decided to get my MFA I fairly quickly also decided that Arizona would be the text I’d workshop through all my classes, hoping I’d learn something or gain some insight that would bring the story together.
 That did not happen.
-So when a friend reached out to say she was getting her book coaching certification and asked if I would like to work with her, I jumped at the chance.
+So when my friend Dahlia reached out to say she was getting her book coaching certification and asked if I would like to work with her, I jumped at the chance.
 Our workshop sessions finally brought out a key in the story that didn’t give me the plot but set the course of the plot and the main conflict.
 There’s still a lot of work to do on it but for the first time I feel like I’m headed in the right direction.